What is the Texas Healthcare Challenge?

 How to join a team?
 (Friday night)

 Pitch or listen to pitches on our virtual platform and select whatever is of interest.
 Once you have heard all of the pitches, get to know the team member(s) and mingle (on Discord) until you find a team.
 Don’t worry, we will help you find a team.

 Your team will develop a 3 minute presentation.
 Use of slides is recommended and viewed via screen share on Zoom.
 The outline should include: Problem, Solution, Path Forward.
 Wow the judges!

 What is expected from me as a participant?

 Login during the week of March 1-5, listen to problem pitches, join a team, contribute to a viable solution worthy of pitching, meet new people, have some fun, and try to win prizes.

 At the end of the event, what should a finished project look like?

-A finished project will consist of a pitch deck given by one or all of the teammates.
-If there is code to assess, A/V equipment will be available to show your solution in action.
+A finished project will consist of a pitch deck given by one or all of the teammates virtually.
+If there is a prototype or code to assess, please be able to show this via a virtual platform.
 A rubric will be provided on the day of the event.